NGS360/PAML/README.md

-# cwl_platform
+# Platform API Middle-Layer (PAML)

-cwl_platform is a installable Python package to enable you to (easily) write cross-platform launchers.
+PAML(Platform API Middle-Layer) is an installable Python package to enable anyone to (easily) write cross-platform launchers.
+It is used to abstract the specifics of a platform from workflow orchestration.
+This abstraction of the platform layer enables the orchestration component to be platform independent to support interoperability.

 ## Contents